 2. Are multi-strategy vaults safer than single-strategy vaults?

-3. How can I check what a vault is invested in?
+3. How do I check what a vault is actually invested in?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.